-Elizabeth Swanson Goldberg, Ph.D., is Professor of English and Chair of the Arts and Humanities Division at Babson College in Wellesley, MA.
+Elizabeth Swanson is the Mandell Family Foundation Senior Term Chair in Literature and Human Rights in the Arts and Humanities Division at Babson College in Wellesley, MA.
 Author of Beyond Terror: Gender, Narrative, Human Rights (Rutgers University Press 2007), she is the author of many articles on human rights, gender studies, and literature, and co-editor of several edited collections on literature and human rights.
 Her latest volume is Human Bondage and Abolition: New Histories of Past and Present Slaveries (2018) co-edited with James Brewer Stewart as part of the HAS/Cambridge University Press Slaveries Since Emancipation Book Series.

-As part of this work, Dr. Goldberg serves as Board Chair for Made By Survivors, an international non-governmental organization that fights human trafficking using economic empowerment, education, and hope.
+As part of this work, Dr. Swanson serves as Board Chair for Made By Survivors, an international non-governmental organization that fights human trafficking using economic empowerment, education, and hope.
 She also directs the Women’s Entrepreneurial Development Laboratory, an innovation space dedicated to testing business models to fight slavery and human trafficking, poverty, and marginalization of women, in the Lewis Institute Social Innovation Lab, Babson College, and has engaged her students in prison education work for many years.

 “Victims, perpetrators, and the limits of human rights discourse in post-Palermo fiction about sex trafficking” by Alexandra Schultheis Moorea & Elizabeth Swanson Goldberg.
 The International Journal of Human Rights.
 Volume 19, Issue 1, 2015.
 (Download PDF | Abstract)

 From Survival to Freedom: Evolving Strategies for Reintegration and Independence in the Aftermath of Slavery